-- # Create a release branch off of the develop branch to finalize the release.
-The name of a release branch must contain the associated release version number.
-Typically, we use a name like rc0.5.0 (i.e., version 0.5.0 release candidate).
-See Semantic Versioning for a description of how version numbers are chosen. - 1.
-Create a pull request to merge the release branch into master so that release changes can be reviewed.
-Such changes include: - Update the version information (major, minor, and patch version numbers) at the top of the axom/src/cmake/AxomVersion.cmake file. - Test the code by running it through all continuous integration tests and builds.
-This will ensure that all build configurations are working properly and all tests pass. - Fix any issues discovered during final release testing if code changes are reasonably small and re-run appropriate tests to ensure issues are resolved.
+Create a pull request to merge the release candidate branch into main so that release changes can be reviewed.
+Such changes include:

+- 1. Update the version information (major, minor, and patch version numbers) at the top of the axom/src/cmake/AxomVersion.cmake file and in the axom/RELEASE file. - 2.
+Update the release notes in axom/RELEASE-NOTES.md by adding the release version number and release date in the heading, as well as, the corresponding link to the version on Github. - 3.
+Test the code by running it through all continuous integration tests and builds.
+This will ensure that all build configurations are working properly and all tests pass.

+- 4. Fix any issues discovered during final release testing if code changes are reasonably small and re-run appropriate tests to ensure issues are resolved.
 If a major bug is discovered, and it requires significant code modifications to fix, do not fix it on the release branch.
-Add a JIRA issue for it and note the issue in the known bugs section of the release notes. - Make sure all documentation (source code, user guides, etc.) is updated and reviewed.
-This should not be a substantial undertaking as most of this should have been done during the regular development cycle. - Proofread the release notes for completeness and clarity and address any shortcomings.
+Create a new Github issue for it and note it in the known bugs section of the release notes. - 5.
+Make sure all documentation (source code, user guides, etc.) is updated and reviewed.
+This should not be a substantial undertaking as most of this should have been done during the regular development cycle. - 6.
+Proofread the release notes for completeness and clarity and address any shortcomings.
 Again, this should not take much time as release notes should be updated during the regular development cycle.
 See Release Notes for information about release notes.